simas-g/AI-engineering/README.md

 # AI Engineering Skills

-A collection of Claude Code slash commands for real engineering work — not vibe coding.
+A collection of AI agent skills for real engineering work — not vibe coding.

 Developing real applications is hard.
 These skills are designed to be small, easy to adapt, and composable.
 They work with any model and are based on solid engineering fundamentals.
 Hack around with them.
 Make them your own.

 ## Install

+### Claude Code

-Copy the skills to your Claude Code global commands folder:
+Copy the skills to your global commands folder:

 ```bash
 cp commands/*.md ~/.claude/commands/